cloudposse/terraform-aws-efs-backup/README.md

-# tf_efs_backup
+# terraform-aws-efs-backup

-This repo contains a terraform module for automatic EFS backup
+Terraform module designed to easily backup EFS filesystems to S3 using DataPipeline.

 The workflow is simple:
 * Periodically launch resource (EC2 instance) based on schedule